-- War-related movies were the clear favorites at this year’s San Sebastian Film Festival: Bahman Ghobadi’s Turtles Can Fly was named Best Film; Ulrich Thomsen and Connie Nielsen received acting honors for their work in Susanne Bier’s Brothers; the Best Director was Xu Jinglei for Letter from an Unknown Woman; and the Special Jury Award went to Midwinter Night’s Dream.
+- War-related movies were the clear favorites at this year’s San Sebastian Film Festival: Bahman Ghobadi’s Turtles Can Fly was named Best Film; Ulrich Thomsen and Connie Nielsen received acting honors for Brothers; Xu Jinglei was the Best Director winner for Letter from an Unknown Woman; and Midwinter Night’s Dream was given the Special Jury Award.

 Three disparate war-related movies were the key winners at this year’s San Sebastian Film Festival, held Sept.
 17–25 in the picturesque coastal city in Spain’s Basque Country.